jofas/blog/content/003-mongodump-archive-to-json/index.md

 [`mongoexport`](https://www.mongodb.com/docs/database-tools/mongoexport/), to
 extract a collection from a `mongodump` archive file.

-# But Why?
+# Why?

 Good question.
-First though, what is a `mongodump` archive and why do I have a lot of them lying around on various hard drives?
+First though, what is a `mongodump` archive and why do I have a lot of them on various hard drives?
-`mongodump` is a utility that creates a binary dump of your MongoDB deployment, no matter whether it is a standalone instance, replica set or sharded cluster.
+`mongodump` is a utility that creates a binary dump of your MongoDB deployment, no matter whether the deployment is a standalone instance, replica set or sharded cluster.
-You provide `mongodump` with a connection string and it will dump every database with every collection in a binary format ([Bson](https://www.mongodb.com/basics/bson)) to your local disk.
+You provide `mongodump` with a connection string to the deployment and it will dump every database with every collection in a binary format ([Bson](https://www.mongodb.com/basics/bson)) to your local disk.
 Each collection will be dumped to its own Bson file, along with a Json file containing metadata about the collection.
 Let's say you have a MongoDB server running locally with a single database called `my_database` containing the collections `my_collection_1` and `my_collection_2`.
-When you run `mongodbump` without any arguments it will create a sub-directory `dump/` in your current work directory with the following files:
+When running `mongodbump` without any arguments, it will create a sub-directory `dump/` in your current work directory with the following files:

 ```